Ancillary costs when purchasing apartments and property

 Land register fee

 A fee of 1.1 percent of the purchase price is to be paid for entering the ownership title in the land register (registration).
 If you intend to mortgage the object of purchase, a further 1.2 percent of the value of the right of pledge is due for its entry in the land register.
-On top of this is the registration fee of 47 Euro, or 66 Euro if the application is not submitted electronicallyGerman text.
+On top of this is the registration fee of 81 Euro.
 The loan is settled through the relevant financial institution at the customary bank fees.

 Lawyer or notary fees